capjan/CoreLib/Core/Doc/Net/IDownloader.md

 ## Behavior

 * A download **fails** if the server answers with an error status code (e.g. 404 or 500) or the server can't be reached.
-  `DownloadToString()` throws an exception, `TryDownloadToString()` returns `false` and `result` is the fallback.
+  `DownloadToString()` throws the exception itself (an `HttpRequestException`, not wrapped in an `AggregateException`), `TryDownloadToString()` returns `false` and `result` is the fallback.
   The content of an error page is never returned as a result.
 * `DefaultDownloader` uses one `HttpClient` for all downloads of the application.
-Pass your own client to configure it (proxy, timeout, ...).
+That client does **not** store cookies, so downloads of different users or jobs never see each other's session.
+Pass your own client to configure it (proxy, timeout, cookies, ...).
 It is not disposed by the downloader:

   ```csharp
   var downloader = new DefaultDownloader(myHttpClient);
   ```

 * `DownloaderWithCredentials` creates its client with the first download and reuses it afterwards.
+It does not store cookies either.
+* `HttpChannelExt.SharedHttpClient`, which the `IHttpChannel` extension methods use, is the same kind of client and does not store cookies either.
+  Assign your own client to it if you need a session.
 * `HttpChannelDownloader` decodes the text with the charset the server announces (UTF-8 if there is none).
   Pass an `Encoding` to the constructor to force a specific encoding.
 A byte order mark in the content takes precedence.